Omer-Mazig/js-runtime-questions/README.md

 **Explanation:**

-1. Both Promise chains start resolving
+1. Both Promise chains start resolving immediately
-2. First .then() callbacks from both chains are queued as microtasks
+2. First `.then()` callbacks from both chains are queued in the same microtask tick
+3. In the first microtask tick:
-3. First chain's first .then executes: `console.log("1")`
+   - First chain's first `.then` executes: `console.log("1")`
-4. Second chain's first .then executes: `console.log("3")`
+   - Second chain's first `.then` executes: `console.log("3")`
-5. Second .then callbacks are queued
+4. Each `.then()` completion queues its next `.then()` in a new microtask tick
+5. In the next microtask tick:
-6. First chain's second .then executes: `console.log("2")`
+   - First chain's second `.then` executes: `console.log("2")`
-7. Second chain's second .then executes: `console.log("4")`
+   - Second chain's second `.then` executes: `console.log("4")`

+This demonstrates how Promise chains queue their continuations in separate microtask ticks.

 </details>

 ---